la2050/archive/_projects/2015/lifelong-mentoring-for-all.md

   facilitate those matches and virtual coaching.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23218%252Fdisplay%252FCabrillo_High_School_Campus.JPG=c570x385
-'In one to three sentences, please describe your proposal.': >- A customized LA 2050 branded mentoring portal facilitating mentoring for lifelong learning for everyone to learn from each other.
-Professionals can mentor students, and students can teach others on the latest technology trends and innovations.
-All facilitated through video chat and monitored by parents so everyone can learn and teach from the convenience and safety of home.
-The best mentors are those who understand your perspective and culture, we facilitate those matches and virtual coaching.
 Where will you be working?:
   - Central LA
   - City of Los Angeles